kianzohoury/VAE/README.md

 where N is the number of samples.

-### How are images generated?
+### Benefits of Autoencoders?
-Okay, so suppose we've trained an autoencoder to minimize the MSE between $X$ and $X'$.
+Okay, so suppose we've trained an optimal autoencoder that minimizes the MSE between $X$ and $X'$.
 What does this help us achieve?
 For one, we obtain a very useful feature extractor (encoder) in the process, which can certainly be used for downstream applications like classification.
 If you have a very large dataset of unpaired images, you can